 The same thing happened when we tried to push our LEGO Klann walkers with the motors disengaged - the feet would skid and the cranks would not rotate.
 In both cases, this was due to the linkage being at a sort of reverse Dead-Point.
-As you can see in the image of Klann's linkage below, pushing Klann's feet at this point in the crank's rotation would not cause the crank to rotate.
-Instead, pushing the robot would only cause the legs to bend and the feet to skid.

 If another pair of legs were added to each side of Klann, as done in the simulation of Strider below, then maybe its legs could be driven by pushing the robot (although one of Klann's feet would still skid at the corner of the foot-path, so it may not work so well - maybe adding feet that could slide or rotate a little would help?)

 Posted by Wade

 Like how we appreciate Nike's when running on concrete, large-scale walkers benefit from shock-absorbing feet.
-By increasing the spring's travel, shock-absorbing feet may also be able to increase the percentage of ground-contact of each leg enough to smooth the gaits of high-stepping walkers like TrotBot and Strider.
+By increasing the spring's travel, shock-absorbing feet may also be able to smooth the gaits of high-stepping walkers like TrotBot and Strider.
 And of course this would create new problems to be solved!

 First, here's the Mondo Spider's feet in action, which provide some shock absorption, and they also slide on the smooth concrete, which helps with turning and with smoothing Klann's speed: